schikani/brainDB/README.md

-# brainDB
+# brainDB (beta)
 ![alt text](https://github.com/schikani/brainDB/blob/main/brainDB.png)

 ## About:
 * This project is based on the btree module from [MicroPython](https://github.com/micropython/micropython) which is based on [BerkelyDB](https://www.oracle.com/database/technologies/related/berkeleydb.html) library.
 * Btrees are efficient in retrieving values from given keys.
 Both keys and values are stored in bytes objects.
 * Python datatypes like: **int, float, str, list, tuple, set, dict, bytes, bytearray, bool** can be used both as keys and values for the database.
+* brainDB is compatible for both **python3** and **micropython**
+* Because brainDB package is compatible with python3, it is possible to create the database for later use in micropython versions of micro-controllers.
 ## Possible use cases:
 * Data Logging from sensors.
 * Storing Wifi credentials in ESP8266 / ESP32 boards.
-* Because brainDB is compatible with Unix systems, it is possible to use the Unix version of MicroPython to create the database for later use in micro-controller versions.

 * Can be used to store datasets efficiently for training Machine Learning models as well as storing weights, biases etc for using it in future predictions.
 * * *
 ## class brainDB / ubrainDB: